fkadriver/Fortydeux-NixOS-System-Flake/README.md

    ```
 3. Then build home-manager configuration

+**Note: If your-new-username in `flake.nix` is the same as your current username that you set while installing NixOS, you should be fine, since the user already exists on your system - The issue comes from trying to log in to a user account that doesn't have a password already set, but now appears as the only user on the system**

 **Option 2: Set password in configuration (Advanced)**
 If you want to set the password in the configuration itself, you can add a `hashedPassword` to the user configuration in `nixos-config/system-modules/common-config.nix`: